eh-am/hubot-jenkins-enhanced/README.md

 # Hubot Jenkins Enhanced Plugin

-Jenkins integration for Hubot with multiple server support
+Jenkins integration for Hubot with multiple server support.

+*This is a fork for adding Slack formatting support, use at your own risk *

 ### Configuration